josue-rojas/Calendar-TTP/README.md

 - to view events click on day
 - to add event click on day then click new
 - to edit event click edit
-- to update event click update on event row
 - ...etc for others that have buttons

 <!-- Must Have Specs